Lorraine Hemphrey, Registered MBACP (Dip Couns)

 It could be that you have trouble expressing yourself and feeling that others always have the upper hand.
 You could benefit in some assertiveness training.
-We could all do with being a bit more assertive in some area of our life, maybe at home with our partners or parents, or at work with work colleagues or the boss.
-By not being heard when it is important to us, it can lower out self-esteem and cause us to feel low.
-With a few practice situations and raising your self-believe we can work toward tackling this.
+We could all do with being a bit more assertive in some area of our life, maybe at home with close family members or at work with work colleagues or the boss.
+By not being heard when it is important to us, it can lower our self-esteem and cause us to feel low.
+With just a few sessions you can better understand your situation and find your voice.

 I am a member of the British Association for Counsellors and Psychotherapy (BACP) and I work within their ethical framework.
 I would advise you to look on their website as there are many tips on finding a counsellor to suit you.